basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 <div class="note">
 <div class="title">Note</div>
-Service names require at least one period in the name
+Service names require at least one period in the name.
 </div>

 Change the following line in `/etc/riak/vm.args`